faltimiras/Shepherd/readme.md

 There is a simple already coded Callback that accumulates results: ListCollector

+WARNING: slow callback codes impact on shepherd performance and accuracy, consider to execute them in another thread.

 **Windows**

 A part of streaming Rules that are evaluated when a new element is added, groups can be closed when a time window expires.